fulldecent/swift6-module-template/xxPROJECTxNAMExx/README.md

 ## Example

-To run the example project, clone this repo, and open iOS Example.xcworkspace from the iOS Example directory.
+To run the example project, clone this repo, and open Example.xcworkspace from the iOS Example directory.

 ## Requirements